01-edu/public/subjects/push-swap/push-swap.en.md

 Push_swap is a very simple and highly effective algorithm.You have at your disposal a list of `int` values, two stacks (`a` and `b`) and a set of instructions.

-You will have two write 2 programs:
+You will have to write 2 programs:

 - **push_swap**, which calculates and displays on the standard output the smallest program using push_swap instruction language that sorts integer arguments received.
 - **checker**, which takes integer arguments and reads instructions on the standard output.
 Once read, checker executes them and displays `OK` if integers are sorted.
 Otherwise, it will display `KO`.